Nested async/await in Rust: Desugaring and assembly

 }

-We see in the above code that the patrol function is desugared into a state machine that consists of three key states: Start, WaitingToReachPosition0, and WaitingToReachPosition1.
-The Start state is the initial state of the state machine, and it creates a new goto future and moves to the WaitingToReachPosition0 state.
+The above code shows that the patrol function is desugared into a state machine consisting of three key states: Start, WaitingToReachPosition0, and WaitingToReachPosition1.
+The Start state is the state machine's initial state, creating a new goto future and moving to the WaitingToReachPosition0 state.
 The WaitingToReachPosition0 state polls the goto future and moves to the WaitingToReachPosition1 state if the future is ready.
 The WaitingToReachPosition1 state polls the goto future and moves back to the Start state if the future is ready.
 The moving back to Start implements the infinite loop behavior of the patrol function.

 Rust async under the hood